 Another big hit was the Rocket Balloon with Pump.
 The set contains long skinny balloons and a small pump to blow them up with.
 When they’re released, they zoom away, emitting a shrieking sound that’s the epitome of fun.
 Some people race them, but my guys flew them out the window and awarded points to anyone in the yard who caught one before it hit the ground.

-If you have a collector in the house, A Pocketful of History: Four Hundred Years of America–One State Quarter at a Time would be fun, especially if you gave it along with something to hold one quarter from each state.
+If you have a collector in the house, A Pocketful of History: Four Hundred Years of America–One State Quarter at a Time would be fun, especially if you gave it along with a map that holds one quarter from each state.

 Anyone who’s been a third-grader or had a third-grader will laugh at 32 Third Graders and One Class Bunny: Life Lessons from Teaching.
 It’s a light-hearted look back at twenty years of teaching, and contains lessons that are funny, wise and universal.
 Don’t think teachers are the only ones who will enjoy this book– it’s sure to appeal to all ages and genders.